mcherry/IPList.macOS/README.md

 # IPList Mac
 A tool to list IP addresses in a network while optionally pinging and performing DNS lookups.
 This can be useful when you need a comma or newline delimited list of IP addresses in a network or if you just want to see which hosts are up on a given subnet.
+The port scanner allows you to quickly view open TCP services on a host.
 IPList is written in C# using Visual Studio 2019 and Xamarin as an introduction to macOS development with C#.

 # Features
 * List all IP address in a network